 The lights are off, we’re looking for scary ghosts, the public host investigator is doing an EVP session, and we have something important to say to our friend.
 Our natural inclination is to whisper.
 We’ve been taught that our whole lives.
 It’s rude to interrupt so we do what we must to communicate without being rude.

 So why is whispering such a big deal?
 One of the most common and convincing pieces of evidence investigators capture on investigations are EVPs (Electronic Voice Phenomena).
-EVPs are captured voices on an audio recording which weren’t audible to those making the recording, but are there on playback.
+EVPs are captured voices on an audio recording that weren’t audible to those making the recording but are there on playback.
 Sometimes the voices are shockingly crystal clear, other times they are barely intelligible whispers.
 Most often EVPs fall somewhere between these two extremes.
-Later, when reviewing evidence it can be difficult to distinguish between an EVP, and an investigator caught whispering on the recording, about the girl with crazy high heels in the stench cloud, to their friend.
+Later, when reviewing the evidence it can be difficult to distinguish between an EVP, and an investigator caught whispering on the recording, about the girl with crazy high heels in the stench cloud, to their friend.
 Oftentimes potentially good evidence has to be dismissed because the reviewer can’t decide if their recording is legitimate or contaminated.